-DUSEL.
-Deep Underground Science and Engineering Laboratory (USA).
+DUSEL - Deep Underground Science and Engineering Laboratory (USA) [15]

 Solar neutrino physics started in the Homestake mine in South Dakota with the experimental work of Ray Davis and the theoretical sun model developed by John Bahcall.
 After a long and complex process, in spring 2007, NSF selected amongst several proposals the Homestake mine in South Dakota as the site in which the Deep Underground Science (physics, biology, and geology) and Engineering Laboratory (DUSEL) should be designed.
-The project foresees a funding by NSF of about 250 M\$ for the facility plus a contribution to the initial set of experiments, costing about 250 M\$.
-In addition, to prepare the site, SD provides 46 M\$ on its own and 70 M\$ from a donor: T. D. Sanford.
-NSF is expected to fund with 15 M\$ the design of the facility.
+The project foresees a funding by NSF of about \$250 M for the facility plus a contribution to the initial set of experiments, costing about \$250 M. In addition, to prepare the site, SD provides \$46 M on its own and \$70 M from a donor: T.D.
+Sanford.
+NSF is expected to fund with \$15 M the design of the facility.
 For the time being, the facility is a SD State Laboratory, funded primarily from SD controlled money.
 Water constantly flows into the mine at a rate of 1.2 Mt/yr.
-Dewatering and site preparation is in progress, as well as the pre-costrution design.
+Dewatering and site preparation is in progress, as well as the pre-costruction design.
 This phase should last until 2013, when the DUSEL construction should start to end in 2019.

-On the surface several existing buildings will be rehabilitated for about 10 000 m^2 to host offices, support structures and laboratories.
+On the surface several existing buildings will be rehabilitated for about 10 000 m2 to host offices, support structures and laboratories.
 A major science education centre has been funded by Sanford.
 The initial staff is estimated 30-50, to increase to 100-150 when the State Lab will become DUSEL.
 The Scientific Committee has been established with an USA composition in 2006.
 Laboratory spaces will be built separately for biology, geology and physics.
-Service and R&D structures (e.g. electroforming) will be available for physics at 100 m deep level.
+Service and research and development structures (e.g. electroforming) will be available for physics at 100 m deep level.
 Two main campuses are foreseen for physics about 1450 m and 2200 m deep.
-Each will contain a number (4 and 3 respectively) of standard modules of 50x20x15 m3 plus service areas.
+Each will contain a number (4 and 3 respectively) of standard modules of $50 \times 20 \times 15$ m plus service areas.
 A staged construction of the upper campus using SD and private funding is foreseen.
 For the lower campus NSF and Congress approval will be necessary.